-It is interesting to note that all slope district boundaries are equivalent to one of the four types of slope districts shown in Figure 1 [4].
+It is interesting to note that all slope district boundaries are equivalent to one of the four types of slope districts shown in Figure 1 (Nackman, 1984).
 The equivalence relation is defined by inserting an arbitrary number of saddle points into the graph, where the slope district boundary makes a right angle turn at each of the inserted saddle points.
-The slope district type in the upper left part of Figure 1, where there are two paths from a minimum to a maximum via two different saddle points, occurs most frequently for real data.
+The slope district type in the upper left part of Figure 1, where there are two paths from a minimum to a maximum via two different saddle points, is the one that occurs most frequently for real data.
 The configuration in the lower left corresponds to a crater, whereas the configuration in the upper right corresponds to an isolated mountain (imagine a crater that has been turned upside-down).
-The final configuration has no good real-world interpretation, and was argued to be unstable in [7].
+The final configuration has no good real-world interpretation, and was argued to be unstable in (Rosin et al., 1992).